CtrlK

 Specificity

-Names the domain (analytics tracking systems) and lists three actions (design, audit, improve), but these actions are somewhat high-level and don't specify concrete techniques or outputs like 'create event schemas' or 'validate data pipelines'.
+Names the domain (analytics tracking systems) and lists some actions (design, audit, improve), but these are fairly high-level and don't describe concrete sub-actions like 'create event schemas', 'validate data pipelines', or 'configure tracking tags'.

 2 / 3